Some classes of sequences of Linear Type: Preliminaries

-For a homogeneous ideal $I$ of a graded ring $A$, $\mathcal{R}(I)\cong \oplus_{i \geq 0}I^i$ can be seen as a bigraded algebra with the natural bigradation given by $\mathcal{R}(I)_{(i,j)}=(I^j)_i$.
+For a homogeneous ideal $I$ of a graded ring $A$, $\mathcal{R}(I)\cong \oplus_{i \geq 0}I^i$ can be seen as a bigraded algebra with the natural bigrading given by $\mathcal{R}(I)_{(i,j)}=(I^j)_i$.
 Similarly, symmetric algebras can be seen as bigarded algebras.
 The following result by Romer characterizes an ideal generated by a strong $s$-sequence and a $d$-sequence in terms of the vanishing of $y$-regularity of the corresponding symmetric algebra and Rees algebra, respectively.
-Also, note that here by an $s$-sequence, the author means a strong $s$-sequence.

-\begin{thm} (\cite[Corollary 3.2]{Rom1}) Let $I=\langle a_1, \ldots ,a_m \rangle \subset K[x_1, \ldots, x_n]$ be an equigenerated graded ideal.
+\begin{thm} (\cite[Corollary 3.2 \footnote{In this result, by an $s$-sequence, the author means a strong $s$-sequence.}]{Rom1} ) Let $I=\langle a_1, \ldots ,a_m \rangle \subset K[x_1, \ldots, x_n]$ be an equigenerated graded ideal.
 Then, \begin{enumerate} \item $I$ is generated by an $s$-sequence (with respect to the reverse lexicographic order) if and only if reg$_y(Sym(I))=0$. \item $I$ is generated by a $d$-sequence if and only if reg$_y(\mathcal{R}(I))=0$. \end{enumerate} \end{thm}